thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 `9`

-Yes, that's it, a single character which will generate the lyrics to the song.
-This DSL is an extreme example of specialization but it can not be extended.
+Yes, that is it, a single character which will generate the lyrics to the song.
+This DSL is an extreme example of specialization but it cannot be extended.
 When you have a closed domain like 99 Bottles of Beer, it is fine to use a DSL like this.
 However, when you have an open domain where new entities may be introduced, you need a DSL that can also be extended.
 This is where the choice of language becomes critical.